FedeDP/Clight/README.md

 * Upower to honor timeouts between captures depending on ac state as setted in configuration (otherwise only ON_AC timeout will be used)

 ## Build time switches:
-* DISABLE_DPMS=1 (to disable dpms support, useful if you plan to run clight on non-X environments)
 * DISABLE_LIBCONFIG=1 (to disable libconfig support)

 Note that optional build deps are automatically disabled if they are not installed at build time.